kauawfernandes/clone-tabnews/README.md

 # clone-tabnews
-Aprendendo a fazer de fora a fora um projeto do zero
+Aprendendo a fazer de fora a fora um projeto do zero.